redhat-performance/jetlag/README.md

 * RWN - Remote Worker Node - 3 control-plane/worker nodes, X number of remote worker nodes
 * SNO - Single Node OpenShift - 1 OpenShift Master/Worker Node "cluster" per available hardware resource

 Each cluster layout requires a bastion machine which is the first machine out of your lab "cloud" allocation.
 The bastion machine will host the assisted-installer and serve as a router for clusters with a private machine network.
 BM and RWN layouts produce a single cluster consisting of 3 control-plane nodes and X number of worker or remote worker nodes.
 SNO layout creates an SNO cluster per available machine after fulfilling the bastion machine requirement.
 Lastly, BM/RWN cluster types will allocate any unused machines under the `hv` ansible group which stands for hypervisor nodes.
-This allows quicker interaction with these extra nodes in a lab allocation.
+The `hv` nodes can host vms for additional clusters that can be deployed from the hub cluster.
+(For ACM/MCE testing)

 _**Table of Contents**_